 I’m actually a bit early to the game, since I’m writing this in November, which means I haven’t yet gotten the annual memo detailing what all good Christians are supposed to be offended about this year.
 So, since it’s still early, I thought I could offer some suggestions to get the ball rolling.

 One possibility, of course, could be to revisit a fan favorite: the Satanic Starbucks Controversy™.
-Last year (or was it two years ago?
-I don’t remember?), the iconic Seattle coffee chain launched a dastardly liberal plot which threatened the very foundations of Christendom.
-Their seasonal coffee cup that year included none of the classic Christian iconography celebrating the incarnation, like reindeer or bells or snowmen, opting instead for a plain red cup.
+A couple years ago, the iconic Seattle coffee chain launched a dastardly liberal plot which threatened the very foundations of Christendom.
+Their seasonal coffee cup that year included none of the classic Christian iconography celebrating the incarnation like reindeer or bells or snowmen.
+Instead, they opted for a plain red cup.
 The horror!
 The heresy!
 Faithful Christ followers everywhere were grieved by this brutal persecution, and swore that from now on they would only buy their coffee from righteous, God-bless-America establishments, like the Dunkin’ Donuts down the street owned by Pakistani Muslim immigrants.
 Because Jesus runs on Dunkin’, right?

 This year, dear reader, is even worse.
 In a cunning escalation of their liberal agenda to erase Christianity from American culture, Starbucks debuted this year’s holiday cups on November 1st– nearly four weeks before Thanksgiving!
 The Halloween candy was still warm in my hands, and already they were trying to cram their commercialized Christmas kitsch down my throat.
 Obviously, their goal is “Christmas fatigue”– a sinister attempt to lengthen and lengthen the holiday season until familiarity breeds contempt and I want to drive a stake of holly through the heart of the next person who whistles “Jingle Bells.”
 As we all know, any display of holiday cheer before Thanksgiving is unbiblical and anti-Christ, a secular plot to dilute the “good news of great joy” and obscure the true meaning of Christmas.